JSAbrahams/mamba/doc/error_handling.md

      # now, even if an error is thrown, l is assigned an integer, so we know that l is an Int
      println "[l] has type Int"

+### Retry

+Say we have a non-deterministic function `connect_to_server`, which tries to connect with an online server.
+It may be that if we don't succeed the first time we may want to try another time.
+Instead of wrapping everything in a while loop, we can use the `retry` keyword:

+    def tries <- 0
+    def l <- g(9) handle when
+            err: MyErr ->
+                println err
+                tries += 1
+                retry if tries <= 10

 The above patterns ensure that error handling is always done explicitly and at the location where the error may occur.
 There is no concept of runtime error.
 All errors must be explicit, and the type checker ensure that they are handled.